dokania-tanmay/dokania-tanmay.github.io/_projects/proj_isro.md

 ---
 layout: page
 title: Angular Momentum-based Torque distribution law for CMGs
-description: Analysis of existing approaches for the control of Control Moment Gyroscopes for avoidance of singularities
+description: Analysis of approaches for the control of Control Moment Gyroscopes for avoidance of singularities
-img: assets/img/proj1.jpg
+img: assets/img/isro.png
-importance: 3
+importance: 4
 category: research
 related_publications:
 ---